Andy Summers & Robert Fripp: I Advance Masked/Bewitched

 marc johnson

+1987’s Second Sight was considered somewhat of a disappointment on its original release, but for me this is the superior album of the two.
 I was a major Scofield fan when I bought it in ’87 but didn’t know Frisell’s name at all.
-I’m really glad it was this album which revealed his incredible playing to me.
-Some of the interplay between Frisell and Scofield is nothing less than miraculous, although one could hardly think of two more different guitarists in approach.
+Some of the interplay between the two is nothing less than miraculous, although one could hardly think of two more different guitarists in approach.

 They leave each other space to play and at times even inadvertently double parts.
 The ever-reliable Peter Erskine slightly overplayed on the first Bass Desires album but here expertly marshals the material without ever being overbearing, and the compositions are so fresh, memorable and catchy.

 Only the opening ‘Crossing The Corpus Callosum’ sounds like a studio jam session, but this is no ordinary jam; Scofield’s emotive bluesy cries dissolve into a fantastically-eerie Frisell ambient soundscape, leading the track inexplicably into David Lynch territory.
+‘Small Hands’ and ‘Hymn For Her’ are shimmering, moving ballads, with the guitarists’ approaches meshing beautifully.
+‘Sweet Soul’ is a soulful slow swinger full of fantastic Scofield soloing.

 ‘1951’ is a superb Frisell composition evoking Thelonious Monk’s best work.
 ‘Thrill Seekers’ simply swings like hell and features a classic Frisell fuzzbox solo.
 ‘Twister’ is great fun, Scofield’s affectionate ode to surf rock with some very funky bass and guitar interplay and a short drum solo almost as memorable as Ringo’s on Abbey Road.